tensorflow/community/rfcs/20200612-stream-executor-c-api/C_API_versioning_strategy.md

 // Consumer implementation has v1.1.0 headers.
 void take_toy(const Toy* toy) {
 + // `new_field1` is `NULL` so it is safely ignored.
-+ // Can also add code raise an error here when `NULL` is detected. if (toy->struct_size > offsetof(Toy, new_field1) && new_field1 != NULL) {
++ // Can also add code to raise an error here when `NULL` is detected. if (toy->struct_size > offsetof(Toy, new_field1) && new_field1 != NULL) {
     // Safe to access `new_field1`.
   }